NetSuite Blogs

 3. Professional Services costs for Implementation

 For a traditional implementation engagement, one must also factor in Consultant travel costs.
-Depending on customer preference this maybe once or up to 3 times during the four and a half month project duration.
+Depending on customer preference this may be one or up to 3 times during the four and a half month project duration.
 We certainly recommend and require that we be onsite for project kickoff and requirements gathering and business process mapping.
 From past experience, the mid-point UAT/ User Acceptance Testing and pre-Go Live testing (the other 2 opportunities for onsite client visits), can be just as effectively managed remotely.

 4. Professional Services cost for Customization

-After NetSuite is implemented, some organizations have requirements that NetSuite does not provide out of the box.
+After NetSuite is implemented or during the implementation process, some organizations have requirements that NetSuite does not provide out of the box.
 Depending on the scope of such, one must factor in the cost to perform these needed and nice-to-have customization requirements.
+These are added functionalities that are catered to by programming/coding in the NetSuite platform (SuiteScript, patterned after Java Script) to alter or extend out-of-the-box functionality.

 5. Professional Services cost for Integration

-After NetSuite is implemented, some organizations have requirements that require NetSuite to integrate/ digitally interact with other systems operated by its customers and vendors.
-For example, it may have the need to electronically interface with its 3PL/ Third Party Logistics partner for the fulfillment and of its various sales orders.
-Or, it may need to integrate with its top volume customers for the receipt of their purchase orders on a daily basis or real-time.
-Depending on the scope and complexity of such, one must factor in the cost to perform these needed and nice-to-have integration requirements.
+After NetSuite is implemented, or during implementation, some organizations have requirements that require NetSuite to integrate/ digitally interact with other systems it operates (e.g. Salesforce for its CRM, Shopify for eCommerce store, etc.) and/or other systems of its customers and vendors.
+For example, it may have the need to electronically interface with its 3PL/ Third Party Logistics partner for the fulfillment of its various sales orders.
+Or, it may need to integrate with its top volume customers for the receipt of their purchase orders on a daily basis or in real-time.
+Depending on the scope and complexity of such, one must factor in the cost to perform these needed integration requirements.

 A Sample NetSuite TCO